maninder-singh/app-store-api/README.md

 # App Store Api

- Restful web service using scala and play 2.0 framework.
+Restful web service using scala and play 2.4 .
 Swagger api is used for creating documentation through source code.
+Mysql is used for data persistence ( can be change to any database by updating configuration).

 # Steps to run application